VeriSilicon/acuitylite/docs/_sources/README.md.txt

 Tips: You can export a TFLite app and using [tflite-vx-delegate](https://github.com/VeriSilicon/tflite-vx-delegate) to run on TIM-VX if the exported TIM-VX app does not meet your requirements.

+### How to generate nbg and TIM-VX case
+When you need generate TIM-VX case and nbg, please set the export() function's param pack_nbg_unify=True.
+Such as: TimVxExporter(model).export(pack_nbg_unify=True), it will use our default SDK.
+If you want to use your own SDK and licence, please set the param of export() viv_sdk, licence.
+Such as: TimVxExporter(model).export(pack_nbg_unify=True, viv_sdk=your_sdk_path, licence=path_of_licence_txt)

+Attention: your sdk directory structure must strictly follow the directory structure of acuitylib/vsi_sdk!!! your sdk need satisfy the structure of "your_sdk_path/build/install", "your_sdk_path/prebuilt-sdk/x86_64_linux", otherwise the path may have problems.
+And the licence content is the device target which you want to use.

 ### How to run TIM-VX case
 The exported TIM-VX case supports both make and cmake.<br/>
 Please set environment for build and run case:<br/>